 Are you facing criminal charges, suing for wrongful death, or being sued for defending against violent crimes?
 We know it’s hard not to think about everything you could lose.
 But you have control over your self-defense rights – and at Ehline Law, we’ll do everything in our power to protect your rights inside the civil and criminal justice system.

-California law requires attorneys to be well trained.
+California law requires attorneys to be well-trained.
 But we go further.
 We are highly skilled legal representatives.
-We will make the correct argument to the judge, based upon your similar situation in appellate and established U.S. Supreme Court cases discussing violence and acting in self-defense to prevent harm or imminent death.
+We will make the correct argument to the judge based on your similar situation in appellate and established U.S. Supreme Court cases.
+We will discuss violence and acting in self-defense to prevent harm or imminent death.

-We will fight on your behalf and assert self-defense was your only option in both deadly force and non-deadly force cases.
-Even if you were the initial aggressor, you might still have a case.
+We will fight on your behalf and assert that self-defense was your only option in both deadly and non-deadly force cases.
+You might still have a chance even if you were the initial aggressor.
 If you are in need of legal advice, Ehline Law Firm can assist you.

 Even if you think you used more force than necessary under state law, it’s important to see if you legally acted to defend real or imminent dangers when a forcible entry occurred.
 In other words, you were suddenly attacked, you’re not an expert like a Navy SEAL.
 You may have acted reasonably by engaging the attacker and resorting to what you think was excessive violence today.
 If someone raised their hand in violence to you or someone you love, the concept of drawn-out thought is out the window.

 You can’t compare a life or death situation with the one you have to ponder as to what’s proportionate or not.
-(If they threaten your life, you are excused from some norms if the jury believes what you did generally made sense) Either way. we’ll take a dedicated stand on your behalf to exonerate you from the very moment you hire us.
+(If they threaten your life, you are excused from some norms if the jury believes what you did generally made sense) Either way.
+We’ll take a dedicated stand to exonerate you from the moment you hire us.

-For more information, contact us right away by dialing (213) 596-9642.
+For more information, contact us immediately by dialing (213) 596-9642.
 Additionally, you can schedule a free consultation using our convenient only contact form to discuss forming an attorney-client relationship 24 hours a day, seven days per week, to discuss your legal issue.
 Tell us your story in confidence today.